High-sensitivity and high-resolution collaborative determination of birefringence coefficient using weak measurement

-Similarly, the weak measurement system is initially placed near the dual-peak working region, and then a phase difference is introduced by rotating the glass slide of the monitoring system to evaluate the overall system performance.
-Fig~\ref{fig:5} illustrates the post-selection light intensity and shift $\Delta L$ of the I-pointer as a function of the $\Delta \varphi$.
-In Fig~\ref{fig:5}(a), the intensity increases with the spectral width.
+Figure~\ref{fig:4} illustrates the post-selection light intensity and shift $\Delta L$ of the I-pointer as a function of the $\Delta \varphi$.
+In Fig.~\ref{fig:4}(a), the intensity increases with the spectral width.
 This trend is attributed to the fact that the broader spectral width results in the higher SNR after post-selection.
-Fig~\ref{fig:5}(b) shows an inverse relationship between the intensity shift of the I-pointer and the incident spectral bandwidth, exhibiting a contrasting trend to that of the P-pointer.
+Figure~\ref{fig:4}(b) shows an inverse relationship between the intensity shift of the I-pointer and the incident spectral bandwidth, exhibiting a contrasting trend to that of the P-pointer.
 This experimental results agree well with the theory, where under narrow-spectrum illumination, the meter state demonstrates an evident longitudinal shift but minimal transverse shift, corresponding to a noticeable I-pointer shift and negligible P-pointer shift.
-According to Eq~\ref{eq6}, the intensity departure for coherent light and TBLS with spectral widths of 0.5 nm, 1.0 nm, 3.0 nm are 0.044 mV, 0.072 mV, 0.11 mV, and 0.21 mV, respectively, and the corresponding phase difference accuracy $\delta g$ is 2.02$\times 10^{-6}$ rad, 3.17$\times 10^{-6}$ rad, 4.83$\times 10^{-6}$ rad and 9.37$\times 10^{-6}$ rad.
-On this basis, the coherent laser is chosen as the optimal illumination for further investigation, notably achieving a high sensitivity of 4710 nm/RIU and a high resolution of 9.34$\times 10^{-6}$ RIU.
+According to Eq.~\ref{eq5}, the intensity departure for coherent light and TBLS with spectral widths of 0.5 nm, 1.0 nm, 3.0 nm are 0.044 mV, 0.072 mV, 0.11 mV, and 0.21 mV, respectively, and the corresponding phase difference accuracy $\delta g$ is 2.02$\times 10^{-6}$ rad, 3.17$\times 10^{-6}$ rad, 4.83$\times 10^{-6}$ rad and 9.37$\times 10^{-6}$ rad.
+On this basis, the coherent laser is chosen as the optimal illumination for further investigation, notably achieving a high sensitivity of 4710 mV/RIU and a high resolution of 9.34$\times 10^{-6}$ RIU.
 The sensitivity is above 1500 nm/RIU higher than that of existing surface plasmon resonance detection, and the resolution is sufficient to cover the range of birefringence coefficients for typical crystals.
+For the intensity changes and I-pointer shifts caused by different birefringent coefficient thin membrane slides in the above experiment, further processing and analysis are carried out.
+As depicted in Fig.~\ref{fig:4}(c), to optimize the balance between the largest linear region and the lowest SNR, we select a coherent laser with a linewidth of 400 kHz as the main measurement.
+In Fig.~\ref{fig:4}(d), the birefringent coefficient change caused by a $\mathrm{SiO_2}$ membrane and a $\mathrm{SiO_2 - TiO_2}$ membrane is 0.009 RIU and 0.0291RIU, respectively.
+This result is consistent with the P-pointer measurement data, further validating the feasibility of measurements using both the P and I pointers.
+Relative to the uncoated slide, the $\mathrm{SiO_2}$ membrane causes an I-pointer shift of 0.0955, while the $\mathrm{SiO_2 - TiO_2}$ membrane shifts it by 0.3322.